Aftertaste (album): Legacy

 The album generally continues to divide listeners of the band, with some considering it comparable to Helmet's earlier work, and others viewing it as the "black sheep" of their original 1990s discography.
 In a 2004 review of Helmet's comeback album Size Matters, Blabbermouth.net labelled Aftertaste as "okay but somewhat unsatisfactory", and "an album that in some ways sounded as defeated as the band, wracked by inner turmoil".
 On the album's 20th anniversary in 2017, Diffuser.fm stated that "Aftertaste was less musically adventurous than Betty, going for more crunching, immediate riffing."
-They also observed that, "The music scene had shifted somewhat dramatically in the nearly three years since Betty, and 1997 would ultimately be remembered for bands like Limp Bizkit and Coal Chamber creeping into the spotlight under the guise of nu metal which, incidentally, was a genre Helmet would end up credited by many to have primarily influenced."
+They also observed that, "The music scene had shifted somewhat dramatically in the nearly three years since Betty, and 1997 would ultimately be remembered for bands like Limp Bizkit and Coal Chamber creeping into the spotlight under the rise of nu metal which, incidentally, was a genre Helmet would end up credited by many to have primarily influenced."
 Kerrang! commented in 2019, "had they stayed gone it would have made for a fine headstone."
 Louder Sound claimed in 2019 that Aftertaste, Betty and Meantime were in a "straight knife-fight" for the title of the best Helmet album.
 Muse bassist Chris Wolstenholme has mentioned Aftertaste as his favourite album.

 The songs "Pure", "Renovation", "Like I Care" and "Exactly What You Wanted" were included on the 2004 compilation album Unsung: The Best of Helmet (1991–1997).
 The track listing for the compilation was chosen by Page Hamilton.
 Instrumental versions of "Pure", "Like I Care", "Driving Nowhere", "Birth Defect" and "Broadcast Emotion" also appeared on a promotional 2003 release titled The Instrumental Music of Helmet (1992–1997).
 A cover of "(High) Visibility" appears as a bonus track on Chevelle's 2002 album Wonder What's Next.
 "Like I Care" was covered by post-metal band Rosetta as part of the 2016 Helmet tribute album Meantime (Redux).